fac-members/fac-slides/src/slides/term-3/design-sprint.md

 ---

-(Although in our case, we are constrained by the course timetable, so scope for significant product redefinition after the end of this week will be limited.)
+(Although in our case, we are constrained by the course timetable, so we won't have time to redefine)

 ---